 You should visit a podiatrist when you notice any discoloration, thickening, or deformity of your toenails.
 The earlier you seek professional treatment, the greater your chance at getting your nails to clear.

 Treatments may vary, depending on the nature and severity of the infection.
 Your podiatrist can detect a fungal infection early, culture the nail, determine the cause, and form a suitable treatment plan, which may include prescribing topical or oral medication, and debridement (removal of diseased nail matter and debris) of an infected nail.

-Newer oral antifungals, approved by the Food and Drug Administration, may be the most effective treatment.
+Oral antifungals, approved by the Food and Drug Administration, may be the most effective treatment.
 They offer a shorter treatment regimen of approximately three months and improved effectiveness.
 Your podiatrist may also prescribe a topical treatment, which can be an effective treatment modality for fungal nails.

 In some cases, surgical treatment may be required.
 Temporary removal of the infected nail can be performed to permit direct application of a topical antifungal.
 Permanent removal of a chronically painful nail that has not responded to any other treatment permits the fungal infection to be cured and prevents the return of a deformed nail.

 Trying to solve the infection without the qualified help of a podiatrist can lead to more problems.
 With new technical advances in combination with simple preventive measures, the treatment of this lightly regarded health problem can often be successful.